yvesdebeer/IoT-Workshop-2019/README.md

-# Using the IBM Watson IoT platform with Node-Red and virtual sensors
+# Using the IBM Watson IoT platform with virtual sensors

 In this quick lab, you will learn howto define a sensor within the platform and simulate some sensor data which will then be used to create a dashboard for device monitoring.